Application Information

 We will only consider candidates who will be eligible for a Residency Training License in the State of North Carolina (see eligibility requirements here).

-- We do not accept COMLEX Scores in place of USMLE Scores.
+• We accept COMLEX Scores in place of USMLE Scores

 Interviews

 Applicants will be notified by email in mid- to late-October of an invitation to interview.
-Interviews will be held virtually for the 2022-2023 interview season, and will occur on Mondays and Wednesdays from November through January.
+Interviews will be held virtually for the 2025-2026 interview season and will occur on Mondays and Wednesdays from November 3 through December 17.

 The interview day consists of:

-- Four to five 30-minute interviews (Program Director, Associate Program Director, 1-2 Faculty, Resident)
+• Four 30-minute interviews (Program Director, Associate Program Director, Faculty, Resident)

-Applicants invited to interview who are interested in the Physician Scientist Track will also be invited to participate in a separate Research Interview half-day.
+Applicants invited to interview in the Physician Scientist Track may have multiple separate research interviews.

-We host three “Resident Hangouts” (in November, December and January), and applicants selected to interview are invited to attend any of these sessions.
+We host three to four “Resident Hangouts” throughout the season, and applicants selected to interview are invited to attend any of these sessions.
 During the event, applicants rotate through breakout rooms to chat with residents in small groups in a casual and fun setting.
 These events are not required and applicant attendance is not tracked.

 Our Philosophy